 Across the Saronic Gulf (Aegina-Agistri-Poros-Hydra-Spetses)

-Aegina island - credits: leoks/Shutterstock.com
+Aegina island, Greek island hopping - credits: leoks/Shutterstock.com

-A Greek island only an hour away from Athens you say?
+A Greek island only an hour away from Athens, you say?
 Don’t mind if I do!
-The islands that belong to the Saronic Gulf complex are in very close proximity to the Greek capital and therefore make for the ultimate short getaway and the perfect opportunity to get the feel of the Greek island vibes even if you’re on a tight schedule.
+The Greek islands that belong to the Saronic Gulf complex are in very close proximity to the Greek capital and therefore make for the ultimate short getaway and the perfect opportunity to get the feel of the Greek island vibes even if you’re on a tight schedule.

-Aegina might not be the most scenic of islands, it is, however, a vibrant island with a lot of permanent residents year-round and fascinating attractions such as the archaeological site of the Temple of Aphaea and the famous church of St. Nektarios.
+Aegina might not be the most scenic of islands.
+It is, however, a vibrant island with a lot of permanent residents year-round and fascinating attractions such as the archaeological site of the Temple of Aphaea and the famous church of St. Nektarios.

 Agistri, the smallest of the bunch, is perfect if you’ve no transportation as everything is within walking distance.
-The beaches are great and the various taverns lined at the cost offer mouthwatering traditional dishes.
+The beaches are great, and the various taverns lined at the cost offer mouthwatering traditional dishes.

-Last but definitely not least, the islands of Hydra and Spetses are the most picturesque and look like they’ve come straight out of a fairytale, while in both of them cars are -thankfully- not allowed.
+Last but definitely not least, the islands of Hydra and Spetses are the most picturesque and look like they’ve come straight out of a fairytale, while in both of them, cars are -thankfully- not allowed.
 While Spetses is bigger and offers a vibrant nightlife, Hydra is Instagram-ready and ideal for a romantic getaway!

 Across the Cyclades (Paros-Naxos-Mykonos-Santorini)

 I bet that when you think of the Greek islands, you think of white-washed houses with blue windows and doors located in narrow cobbled alleys decorated by luscious bougainvillea plants.
 Let’s be honest, nothing beats the exquisite Cycladic aesthetic!

 Across the Ionian Islands (Corfu-Kefalonia-Ithaca)